Advanced Research Methods

 From the study of molecular processes to the analysis of population patterns, research methods are constantly evolving.
 This collection of online courses introduces novel methods for engaging in research along the full translational continuum.

-Mayo Clinic College of Medicine designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit(s) ™.
+Mayo Clinic College of Medicine and Science designates this enduring material for a maximum of 1 AMA PRA Category 1 Credit(s) ™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Mayo Clinic employees: Enroll now